, October 07, 2024

 Olympic gold medallist

-While we only see a lift, a wobbly pause and the drama that exploded, strategy was involved.
+While we only see a lift, a pause and the drama that exploded, strategy was involved.
 It is said that Hidilyn's team outsmarted Liao's.

 Ostrowicz, who predicted a loss, "was so impressed with Hidilyn’s shape and performance, even commenting that not only did the Filipina 'outlift' her closest Chinese competitor, her coaches outcoached the Chinese as well".
 Philstar